vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 ```

 The above file is an example of a very simple lambda function that fetches
-records from a table and returns them when the lambda function is invoked.
+rows from a table and returns them when the lambda function is invoked.

 You need to create a AWS RDS PostgreSQL instance with a database `mydatabase`.
 In this database, a table `employee` needs to be created.